 Who is Richard Mitchell?

-Richard has 8 years experience as a youth corrections officer & youth social work; he is a hard-working, dedicated, and trustworthy 38-year-old father of 5 ranging in ages from 6 – 16.
-He enjoys playing baseball, walking the family pup (Kobe) and watching movies with the family.
-He has recently graduated Legal Office Administration and is currently completing the diploma program with a fall 2022 start to the his Bachelors in Public Relations both @ Conestoga College.
+Richard has 8 years of experience as a youth corrections officer & youth social work; he is a hard-working, dedicated, and trustworthy 39-year-old father of 5 ranging in ages from 7 to 17.
+He enjoys playing baseball, walking the family pup (Kobe), and watching movies with the family.
+He has recently graduated from Legal Office Administration and is now an official graduate of the diploma program in Public Relations from Conestoga College.

-Richard was born January 1983 to a stay at home Mother of 4 (he is 3rd of all boys) & a Father who was at that time a 10-year veteran Cst. of the Peterborough Police Service who had left policing in or around, (but not related too) Richards birth, and shortly returned to policing thereafter as the youngest Police Chief in Ontario’s history with the Mitchell Police Service (now O.P.P.).
-Richard had a, what was on the surface, very loving, caring, and supportive upbringing within his upper-middle class family.
-It wasn’t until 1994-95 while living in Paris after his Father had accepted the position of Chief of Police there 5 years earlier, that his parents decided to separate and that his real struggles then began; in the end he was just a young boy trying to become the man he thought he needed to be.
+Richard was born in January 1983 to a stay-at-home mother of 4 (he is 3rd of all boys) & a Father who was at that time a 10-year veteran Cst. of the Peterborough Police Service who had left policing in or around (but not related too) Richards birth, and shortly returned to policing after that as the youngest Police Chief in Ontario’s history with the Mitchell Police Service (now O.P.P.).
+Richard had a, what was on the surface, very loving, caring, and supportive upbringing within his upper-middle-class family.
+It wasn’t until 1994-95 while living in Paris after his father had accepted the position of Chief of Police there 5 years earlier, that his parents decided to separate and that his real struggles then began; in the end, he was just a young boy trying to become the man he thought he needed to be.
 This is when things started to become really interesting for him…

-As mentioned earlier, Richard is the 3rd of 4 boys all of which grew up with extremely different upbringings throughout the 70’s, 80’s, and in Richards case the early 90’s; mainly due to the polarizing differences in his parents personalities, parenting abilities and just overall parenting styles.
-Now just imagine for a moment, being a kid in the 90’s, growing up in the small town of Paris with THE Chief of Police as your Father & living in your very own house; this alone caused Richard great anxiety, stress, and issues amongst his peers and his siblings to say the least.
+As mentioned earlier, Richard is the 3rd of 4 boys all of which grew up with extremely different upbringings throughout the ’70s, ’80s, and in Richards’s case the early 90’s; mainly due to the polarizing differences in his parent’s personalities, parenting abilities and just overall parenting styles.
+Now just imagine for a moment, being a kid in the ’90s, growing up in the small town of Paris with THE Chief of Police as your Father & living in your very own house; this alone caused Richard great anxiety, stress, and issues amongst his peers and his siblings to say the least.

-Richard spent the better part of the next three years taking care of his then toddler brother, seemingly equally useless alcoholic Mother, and their three-bedroom townhouse.
-Over these three years Richard not only witnessed things no child should, for example, many of men coming in and out of the house, but he also expereinced things first-hand no child should ever think of let-alone see like inappropriate physical conduct by his Mother.
-It wasn’t until the age of 12 he was able to move to Branchton with his Father and girlfriend at that time that Richard was able to start the healing proccess and truly started to become the young man he is today…!
+Richard spent the better part of the next three years taking care of his then-toddler brother, seemingly equally useless alcoholic Mother, and their three-bedroom townhouse.
+Over these three years, Richard not only witnessed things no child should, for example, many men coming in and out of the house, but he also experienced things first-hand no child should ever think of let alone see like inappropriate physical conduct by his Mother.
+It wasn’t until the age of 12 he was able to move to Branchton with his Father and girlfriend at that time that Richard was able to start the healing process and truly started to become the young man he is today…!